Hazeliny/Algorithm_Data-Structure/C++/intervalMap/README.md

 # Task Description

-🟥 interval_map<K,V> is a data structure that associates keys of type K with values of type V. It is designed to be used efficiently in situations where intervals of consecutive keys are associated with the same value.
+<span style="color: red;">interval_map<K,V></span> is a data structure that associates keys of type K with values of type V. It is designed to be used efficiently in situations where intervals of consecutive keys are associated with the same value.
 Your task is to implement the assign member function of this data structure, which is outlined below.

 interval_map<K, V> is implemented on top of std::map.
 For more information on std::map, you may refer to [cppreference.com](cppreference.com).